• Skip to main content

 How to make modak without a mold?

-Those well-versed with the art of modak making can get the right shape by hand.
+Those well-versed in the art of modak making can get the right shape by hand.
 I don’t count as one, so I bought one online.
 They’re easily available in both plastic and aluminum.
 I highly recommend them if you want to get the quintessential shape.

 Garnishing ideas for coconut modak